IFC Partnerships and Fundraising

 No institution can solve the challenges of development on its own

-IFC is working towards achieving the World Bank Group’s twin goals of ending extreme poverty and boosting shared prosperity.
+IFC is working towards achieving the World Bank Group’s vision to create a world free of poverty, aligned with the WBG focus on jobs.
 Partnerships are essential for achieving these goals.
 IFC works with a wide range of partners that help create markets and mobilize private sector investment to address complex development challenges.

 Partnerships enable and amplify development impact